nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/stakeholdermap.png)

-8. The EA using the ‘Strategy Recommender’ (tool available in the NextGen EA) to Get points of discussion with the Industry Stakeholders in regards Strategy recommendations
+8. The EA using the ‘Strategy Recommender’ (tool available in the BRIDGE EA) to Get points of discussion with the Industry Stakeholders in regards Strategy recommendations

 9. Identification of Goals, Strategic Priorities supporting those goals and Value Drivers to achieve the Strategic Priorities discussed and agreed with Customer Key Stakeholders